skyworkz/website/content/blog/tomkennes-waypoint-v1-oct-2020.md

 ### HashiCorp Otto
 One of the first things that might have come to your mind when reading about Waypoint, might the earlier HashiCorp deployment tool called Otto.
 Indeed, both tools seem to attempt to provide a solution for the same problem, and it is a bit suspicious that HashiCorp decommissioned Otto simultaneously with releasing Waypoint to the public.
-It is also important to note that Otto was not very popular to begin with.
+It is also important to note that Otto has not been very popular to begin with.
 The opensource community never really has embraced Otto, nor did it attain enough vendor support.
 Of course it remains to be seen whether Waypoint would be able to avoid the fat of Otto.
 {{< raw >}}
 <br>
 <br>
 {{< /raw >}}

 It is however important to note that even though they are similar products, they have been built with different philosophies in mind.
-As such, waypoint does not manage any infrastructure, whereas Otto made an attempt to do so.
+As such, Waypoint does not manage any infrastructure, whereas Otto made an attempt to do so.
 With Waypoint you have to bring the infrastructure yourself.
 Next to that, Otto focused mainly in other HashiCorp tooling, whereas Waypoint has pluggable components for build, deploy and release.
 With the inclusion of URLs, exec and the UI, Waypoint focuses much more directly on application developers rather than DevOps professionals.
 {{< raw >}}
 <a id="Conclusion"></a>
 <br>